Jemimah-Odame-Mensah/Jemimah-Odame-Mensah.github.io/README.md

 | Phishing Awareness Campaign Design       | <a href="https://github.com/Jemimah-Odame-Mensah/Mastercard-Cybersecurity-Virtual-Experience/blob/main/README.md">Mastercard Cybersecurity Virtual Experience</a>| Developed and implemented a phishing awareness campaign, educating employees on potential threats.|
 | Integrated Cyber Defense Development   | <a href="https://github.com/Jemimah-Odame-Mensah/PwC-Switzerland-Cybersecurity-Job-Simulation/blob/main/README.md">PwC Switzerland Cybersecurity Job Simulation</a>| Led the development of a layered cybersecurity defense strategy for a simulated corporate environment.|

+## GRC Frameworks & Standards Knowledge
+As I transition into the GRC space, I’ve developed a deep theoretical understanding of the following governance, risk, and compliance frameworks.
+Through coursework, simulations, and self-directed learning, I have gained a solid foundation in these frameworks, which I am eager to apply in a real-world setting.
+While I have not yet implemented or audited these frameworks in real-world scenarios, my studies and simulations have equipped me with valuable insights into how they are applied in various industries.
+- **ISO 27001**: Knowledge of ISMS principles, risk management in information security, and security controls.
+- **PCI DSS**: Familiarity with the standards for protecting cardholder data in payment systems.
+- **GDPR**: Understanding of data protection regulations, data subject rights, and compliance requirements.
+- **NIST Cybersecurity Framework**: Insight into cybersecurity best practices, focusing on risk management and response.
+- **COBIT**: Knowledge of IT governance and its role in aligning IT with business objectives.
+- **ISO 31000**: Understanding of the risk management framework, with an emphasis on identifying, assessing, and mitigating risks.

 ## Tools

 ### Network Analysis